nixsterchan/nezukoDB_automation_scripts/Readme.md

 To get the Pearson Correlation and TF-IDF results, run:
 - `python3 get_analytics.py`
 - The server will start the task and results are generated in approx. 10mins.
 Pearson correlation will be printed in the terminal.
 - The second functionality involving the TF-IDF had issues with OutOfMemory errors and as such will be commented out.
-Still working on it despite the project having ended.
-Intention is to output all the results into a file where said file will be transferred to your local repo for viewing.
+Use this project stuff at your own discretion.